 The Champlain Islands sit in the 6th largest freshwater lake in the U.S., Lake Champlain, which stretches from the border of Canada south 125 miles, its widest point being 14 miles across.
 The eastern shores border the western side of Vermont, while across the lake to the west, you'll find New York State.
-Thirty miles bottom to top, and 8 miles at its widest point, “the Islands” are made of five small towns, beginning with South Hero, then Grand Isle, North Hero, Isle La Motte and finally Alburgh, together making Grand Isle County, population 7,000.
-Each Town has its own character while sharing two prevalent characteristics – beautiful shoreline with picturesque mountainous backdrops.
+Thirty miles bottom to top, and 8 miles at its widest point, “the Islands” are made of five small towns, beginning with South Hero, then Grand Isle, North Hero, Isle La Motte, and finally Alburgh, together making Grand Isle County, population 7,000.
+Each Town has its own character while sharing two prevalent characteristics – a beautiful shoreline with picturesque mountainous backdrops.

 The county's location is particularly attractive to those who appreciate the proximity to both Burlington, and Montreal.
 Many make the daily commute to Burlington; from the southern tip of the islands, the state's largest city is only 20 minutes south.
 Montreal is an easy day trip, not more than 1.5 hours just north of the border of Quebec, Canada.
 Of course, many residents also make the commute to Plattsburgh, NY, via the Grand Isle ferry, which makes several trips daily, 24 hours a day, year-round, with a crossing time of just about 15 minutes.